stlehmann/arduino_plclib/README.md

 # Overview

 The purpose of this library is to supply basic functions and objects used in plc programming to the Arduino world.
-It refers to the functionality of the *Standard.lib* of 3S CoDeSys v2.
-This library contains functions and function blocks claimed by IEC61131-3.
+It leans on to the functionality of the *Standard.lib* of CoDeSys v2 defined in IEC61131-3.

 I will try to include an increasing number of functions and function blocks in this library.
 As this takes some time I will appreciate any help in this